MicrosoftDocs/sql-docs/docs/t-sql/functions/sum-transact-sql.md

  Specifies that SUM returns the sum of unique values.

  *expression*
  Is a constant, column, or function, and any combination of arithmetic, bitwise, and string operators. *expression* is an expression of the exact numeric or approximate numeric data type category, except for the **bit** data type.
-Aggregate functions and subqueries are not permitted.
+Aggregate functions and subqueries aren't permitted.
 For more information, see [Expressions &#40;Transact-SQL&#41;](../../t-sql/language-elements/expressions-transact-sql.md).

  OVER **(** [ _partition\_by\_clause_ ] _order\_by\_clause_**)**
  *partition_by_clause* divides the result set produced by the FROM clause into partitions to which the function is applied.
 If not specified, the function treats all rows of the query result set as a single group. _order\_by\_clause_ determines the logical order in which the operation is performed. _order\_by\_clause_ is required.
 For more information, see [OVER Clause &#40;Transact-SQL&#41;](../../t-sql/queries/select-over-clause-transact-sql.md).